 By involving teens as full participants in their self-care, they're more likely to choose healthy behaviors throughout their lives.

-How to Stop a Crying Baby
+How to Comfort a Crying Baby

 Some babies cry for long stretches at 3 and 12 weeks of age during steps in development when their sleep is less settled.